 Pollen allergy treatment

-There are various pillars of treatment – depending on the severity of the symptoms.
+There are various pillars of treatment for pollen allergy – depending on the severity of the symptoms.
 They range from allergen avoidance to drug therapy through to specific immunotherapy.
 The right treatment can help prevent the allergy from getting worse and developing into asthma.

 - During the pollen season, windows should only be briefly opened wide to air rooms.
-During prolonged periods of rain or when pollen screens have been fitted to the windows, you may ventilate more thoroughly.
+In long spells of rain (over half an hour) or when the windows are fitted with pollen screens, rooms can be aired more generously.

-- Fit pollen filters in your car (if they are not already built-in) and keep them well maintained.
+- Fit pollen filters in your car (if not already installed) and keep well maintained.

 - Wash your hair before going to bed.